Our Historical Timeline

-Today, the Duwamish tribe is made up of roughly 600 members, and is dedicated to the preservation of its peoples' rich history on this land, promoting "social, cultural and economic survival of the Duwamish tribe.
-The Duwamish tribe has not been granted federal recognition, and currently rely on their established 501(c)3 nonprofit organization, Duwamish Tribal Services, to support their community.
+The Duwamish are the host indigenous tribe of the Seattle area dating their presence back to the last Ice Age.
+Chief Si'ahl emphasized ecological citizenship and respect for the land of his people.
+The Duwamish tribe, now made of roughly 600 members, continues to honor Chief Si'ahl in their dedication to the preservation of their peoples' rich history on this land, promoting "social, cultural and economic survival of the Duwamish tribe."
+The Duwamish tribe has not been granted federal recognition, and rely on their nonprofit organization, Duwamish Tribal Services, to support their community.

-To support the Duwamish, contact the Honorable Cecile Hanson at Duwamish Tribal Services, chair of the Duwamish tribe and great-great grandniece of Chief Si'ahl.
-Help raise your voice for the Duwamish by sending a letter to your representative.
-To learn more about the Duwamish culture, visit their website.
+To support the Duwamish, contact the Honorable Cecile Hanson at Duwamish Tribal Services, chair of the Duwamish tribe and great-great grandniece of Chief Si'ahl, send a letter to your representative, learn more about the Duwamish culture, and make rent payments to the Duwamish.

 "A small community developed on the north shore of Portage Bay.
 The area, known as Brooklyn, was annexed into the City of Seattle in 1881 and linked to Capitol Hill by the Latona Bridge in 1892.
 The children of the sparsely settled neighborhood attended the Latona School.
 Growing enrollment at the University of Washington, then situated in downtown Seattle, required the construction of a larger campus, and a 600-acre site in Brooklyn was settled.
 Construction began in 1894.
 At the turn of the century, the citizens of Brooklyn sought to convince the Seattle School District that their community needed its own school."